Responding to the Gaza Crisis

 The Issue

 Living without electricity and increasingly limited access to other basic services (water, healthcare, shelter), most people within Gaza are displaced, and the entire population is considered in need of humanitarian support.
-Almost 80,000 people have been wounded, and with little access to healthcare, victims remain exceedingly vulnerable.
+More than 100,000 people have been wounded, and with little access to healthcare, victims remain exceedingly vulnerable.
+The issue addressed by the project is an emergency response to the current situation in Gaza particularly focusing on responding to cash and water, sanitation and hygiene (WASH) needs.

 The Project

-To respond to the crisis in Gaza, this intervention was designed to focus on addressing needs related to cash, water, sanitation and hygiene.
-The project employs Emergency Multipurpose Cash Assistance to vulnerable people within Gaza, with the objective of enabling people affected by conflict to access essential basic goods and services during the ongoing crisis.
+To respond to the crisis in Gaza, this intervention was designed to focus on addressing needs related to cash as well as water, sanitation and hygiene (WASH).
+The project employed Emergency Multipurpose Cash Assistance to vulnerable people within Gaza, with the objective of enabling people affected by conflict to access essential basic goods and services during the ongoing crisis.

-In addition to cash assistance, the project will also provide essential cleaning, maintenance, and light, protective repairs to water, sanitation and hygiene facilities within shelters.
+In addition to cash assistance, the project also provided essential cleaning, maintenance, and light, protective repairs to water, sanitation and hygiene facilities within shelters.

-The project aims to support the restoration of basic services within Gaza through the repair of public infrastructure.
-And lastly, we aim to meet the short-to-medium-term needs of displaced people through support of shelters and basic non-food items to families remaining displaced in informal shelters.
-This support will aim to enable internally displaced persons to improve safety, dignity, and protection of their living facilities.
+The project aimed to support the restoration of basic services within Gaza through the repair of public infrastructure.
+And lastly, it aimed to meet the short-to-medium-term needs of displaced people through support of shelters and basic non-food items to families remaining displaced in informal shelters.
+This support aimed to enable internally displaced persons to improve safety, dignity, and protection of their living facilities.

 The Change

-The main expected result from this intervention is that conflict-affected families receive emergency cash and in-kind support to enable the meeting of basic needs.
-More precisely, the intervention is expected to enhance access to basic goods and services, improving the immediate well-being of vulnerable individuals.
-It will also lead to better public health and sanitation by increasing access to clean water and improving hygiene facilities.
+The main expected result from this intervention was that conflict-affected families receive emergency cash and in-kind support to enable the meeting of basic needs.
+More precisely, the intervention was expected to enhance access to basic goods and services, improving the immediate well-being of vulnerable individuals.
+It also aimed to lead to better public health and sanitation by increasing access to clean water and improving hygiene facilities.

-The restoration of essential water, sanitation and hygiene services will benefit the broader community, contributing to public health and safety.
-Additionally, providing shelter and non-food items support will increase safety and dignity for displaced families.
+The restoration of essential water, sanitation and hygiene services aimed to benefit the broader community, contributing to public health and safety.
+Additionally, providing shelter and non-food items support was to increase safety and dignity for displaced families.

 The Results

-The emergency multi-purpose cash assistance was disbursed to 555 households, reaching approximately 3,000 beneficiaries.
+The emergency multi-purpose cash assistance was disbursed to 555 households, reaching 3,052 beneficiaries.
 Post-distribution monitoring by local partners indicates that most of the cash was spent on food, followed by other lifesaving necessities such as medicine and water supplies.
 This demonstrates our support in ensuring these families can access their most basic needs.
-Additionally, the project successfully implemented light repairs to three water, sanitation, and hygiene facilities in the targeted shelters within the Rafah Governorate, benefiting more than 6,000 people.
+Additionally, the project successfully implemented light repairs to three water, sanitation, and hygiene facilities in the targeted shelters within the Rafah Governorate, benefiting 6,024 people.
 These repairs have provided access to clean facilities, thereby increasing beneficiaries’ dignity, privacy, and overall well-being.

 Our Partner